ArmandoBarsante/ArmandoBarsante.github.io/index.md

 - Decision support & communication: Technical/scientific reports; maps and dashboards; stakeholder engagement and outreach.

 I have led and collaborated on multi-species conservation projects from study design through publication.
-By applying a broad spatial-ecology toolkit, my work focus on how human pressures impact habitat use and delivers targeted, actionable mitigation guidance.
+By applying a broad spatial-ecology toolkit, my work focus on how human pressures impact species habitat use and delivers targeted, actionable mitigation guidance.